 - Buy fruit a few days before it is fully ripe.

 - Buy frozen foods to keep on hand, for when you run out of fresh ones.

 - Keep canned veggies, proteins, and beans on hand.
-Buying canned foods is an inexpensive and convenient way to ensure that you always have enough protein, veggies, etc. in home, especially if you need to prepare something in a pinch.
+Buying canned foods is an inexpensive and convenient way to ensure that you always have enough supply (protein, veggies, etc.) at home, especially if you need to prepare something in a pinch.
 It also allows those people on tight budgets to get nutrients that they would not be able to otherwise.

 - If you get yogurt, buy it plain and just dress it up at home.

 - Make sure you always have proteins and veggies in your freezer.